 Michigan mandates a combination of coverage that provides no-fault benefits for you and your family as well as liability coverage for injuries caused in a serious accident and property damage that occurs outside the jurisdiction of Michigan’s law.
 All drivers are required to carry:

 - Personal Injury Protection (PIP) – This coverage will pay for all reasonable costs associated with injuries to you in an accident.
-Also covered are lost wages, up to 85%, and household needs that you can no longer perform as a result of injuries.
+Also covered are lost wages, up to 85% with a current limit of $5452 per month up to three years, and household needs that you can no longer perform as a result of injuries.
 PIP will also pay death benefits to your family if you are killed in an accident.

 - Property Protection (PPI) – This coverage will pay up to $1 million in damages for property damage that is done by your vehicle in an accident.